Autophagy: Cellular Cleansing and the Secret to Longevity

 Simply put: to encourage autophagy, you want to activate AMPK and suppress mTor.

-Once autophagy gets sparked, your cells start eating themselves.
+Once autophagy gets sparked, your cells go into an autophagic state and start eating themselves.
 Cleanup time!

 Here’s how this works: